-So what if you could work toward reaching multiple 2013 savings goals simultaneously?
+So what if you could work toward reaching multiple 2015 savings goals simultaneously?
 Instead of setting aside funds in a catch-all savings account, setting up a specific sub-savings account for each of your goals can help keep your various objectives in sight and on track.

 What Is a Sub-Savings Account?

 A sub-savings account takes many different forms.
-For some, it’s simply an Excel file that breaks down each individual goal, like “Trip to Hawaii” or “Emergency Fund,” and is manually updated to reflect how your basic savings account funds are divided up into each savings category.
+For some, it’s simply an Excel file that breaks down each individual goal, like “trip to Hawaii” or “emergency fund,” and is manually updated to reflect how your basic savings account funds are divided up into each savings category.

-Benefits of a Multiple Savings Account Strategy
+Benefits of Using Multiple Savings Accounts

-There are many advantages to applying the sub-savings account tactic to your 2013 goals.
+There are many advantages to applying the sub-savings account tactic to your 2015 goals.
 Here are a few reasons why you’re better off implementing sub-savings accounts than just dumping funds into one savings balance:

 Five months from now, long after the buzz of fresh New Year’s resolutions have passed, will you really remember the multiple goals you set for yourself without a constant reminder of a sub-savings account and evidence that you’re pacing well to succeed?
 Probably not.

-Institutions Offering a Sub-Savings Account
+Institutions Offering Sub-Savings Accounts

 Star One Credit Union: The Star One Credit Union provides sub-savings accounts to its members, as well.
 However, nicknames on the accounts are only visible online, and are not reflected on paper statements.

-ATL Federal Credit Union: The Atlanta Federal Credit Union allows you to open up to three additional sub-savings accounts to help meet your 2013 goals.
+ATL Federal Credit Union: The Atlanta Federal Credit Union allows you to open up to three additional sub-savings accounts to help meet your 2015 goals.

 These are just a handful of financial institutions to get you started on your hunt for the right sub-savings account option for your needs.
-Before opening an account, always speak to a representative of the institution to determine the terms and conditions of the savings account, as requirements may vary between institutions.
+Before opening an account, always speak to a representative of the institution to determine the terms and conditions of the savings account, as requirements vary between institutions.